 I know, because that was me.

 But I knew that to succeed I had to overcome my fear of selling.
-And that’s what led me to my mission of helping other badass business owners become as capable and confident at bringing in new clients, as they are in doing “the work” of their business.
+And that’s what led me to my mission of helping other ambitious women entrepreneurs become as capable and confident at bringing in new clients, as they are in doing “the work” of their business.

 I’ve never been a salesperson.